MinecraftForge/Documentation/docs/blockstates/states.md

 Instead, override `getActualState` in your Block class.
 Here you will receive the `IBlockState` corresponding with the metadata in the world, and you return another `IBlockState` with missing information such as fence connections, redstone connections , etc. filled in using `withProperty`.
 You can also use this to read Tile Entity data for a value (with appropriate safety checks of course!).

 !!!
+Warning
+    When you read tile entity data in `getActualState` you must perform additional safety checks.
+By default, `getTileEntity` attempts to create the tile entity if it is not already present.
+However, `getActualState` and `getExtendedState` can and will be called from different threads, which can cause the world's tile entity list to throw a `ConcurrentModificationException` if it tries to create a missing tile entity.
+Therefore, you must check if the `IBlockAccess` argument is a `ChunkCache` (the object passed to alternate threads), and if so, cast and use the non-writing variant of `getTileEntity`.
+An example of this safety check can be found in `BlockFlowerPot.getActualState()`.

+!!!
 Note
     Querying `world.getBlockState()` will give you the `IBlockState` representing only the metadata.
 Thus the returned `IBlockState` will not have data from `getActualState` filled in.
 If that matters to your code, make sure you call `getActualState`!